mason-bially/ttrpg-xcom/01_mechanics.md

 Used for resisting incoming damage through physical protection and autonomic processes.
 Both in and out of combat.

 The primary use of this attribute is that it is subtracted from Aim for all attacks against the character.
+This is body armor, shielding, cover, or natural armor preventing the attack from connecting and doing much damage (the attack "hits" whatever is providing the defense to no effect).

 The secondary use of this skill is for resisting diseases, toxins, poisons, explosions, hard vacuum and other similar situations.
 Generally the check for these situations starts at +50 and difficulty is subtracted or added depending on the specific situation.